editxt/editxt/README.txt

 - Syntax highlighting for Python and JavaScript (more definitions can be added).
 - Find/Replace with regular expression support and other conveniences.
+- Command bar to execute commands without using the mouse.
 - Smart indent/dedent with tabs or spaces.
 - Comment/uncomment selection.
 - Word wrap.